nickbrandt/GitLab/doc/api/oauth2.md

 }
 ```

-Also you must use Basic authorization using `client_id` and `client_secret` values
+Also you must use HTTP Basic authentication using the `client_id` and`client_secret`
-to authenticate the client that performs a request.
+values to authenticate the client that performs a request.

 Example cURL request: